Gijs6/school.gijs6.nl/site/6VWO/TW1/entl_literatuur.md

 - **Perception vs. reality**
   Because the narrator is unreliable, readers are forced to question what is real and what is her imagination.
 Her changing perception of the wallpaper reflects her deteriorating mental state.

+## Frankenstein

+**Frankenstein** is a **Gothic novel** written by English writer **Mary Shelley** in 1818.
+The novel is often considered one of the first works of **science fiction**.

+### Gothic writing

+Gothic literature is characterized by fear, horror, death and gloom, combined with romantic elements such as nature, individuality and emotion.
+It emerged as a reaction to the **Age of Reason** (*verlichting*), emphasizing the dark side of human progress and its limits rather than celebrating scientific advancement.
+Gothic writing focuses on what cannot be explained by logic and science, exploring the supernatural and the unknown.
+Death and nature are portrayed as forces superior to humans.
+The typical **Gothic hero** is a romantic figure who rejects social norms and conventions, but is also rejected by society.

+### Summary

+Frankenstein suddenly sees the creature he created approaching him at the top of a mountain in the Swiss Alps.
+Frankenstein calls the creature a devil and threatens to kill him.
+The creature wants Frankenstein to listen to his story, telling him that society has rejected him and he has been miserable.

+When the creature wakes up, he does not understand anything.
+He slowly learns to use his senses, fire and how to find food.
+When he first meets people, they scream or attack him because of his appearance.

+Eventually, the creature finds a small hut next to a cottage and hides there.
+From inside, he watches a poor family: an old blind man (De Lacey), a young man (Felix) and a young woman (Agatha).
+The creature notices they are kind and loving to each other, even though they are sad.
+He admires them and feels joy from watching their happiness, but also pain from realising he can never be part of their world because of how people have treated him.

+The creature doesn't understand why Felix and Agatha cry so much, because he thinks they have everything they need, but eventually, he realises they are poor.
+He stops stealing their food and instead eats berries from the forest.
+To help them, he secretly gathers firewood and leaves it at their door.

+The creature starts learning about speech and picks up a couple of words, including the family's names.

+As spring arrives, the family's situation improves.
+The creature continues to secretly help them and study them.
+He imagines that if he could first master their language, they might not care about his appearance and accept him.

+One day, a woman (Safie) wearing a dark veil arrives at the cottage.
+When Felix sees her, he is very happy.
+She doesn't speak the family's language, but is welcomed anyway.
+She tries to learn from the cottagers, and the creature learns with her.
+Felix gives her lessons and reads her *Ruins of Empires*.
+Through these lessons, the creature learns about human society, wealth, poverty, kings, slaves, good and evil.
+He becomes both fascinated and troubled, because humans can be both kind and cruel.
+He realises he has no family, no money, no friends and a frightening appearance.

+The creature begins to understand love, family and human relations.
+The more he learns, the more miserable he becomes.
+He finds that knowledge only brings pain.
+But he still adores the cottagers (he calls them "my protectors") who represent everything beautiful and good to him.

+---

+The creature also learns the family's story.
+The old man used to be wealthy and respected in France.
+His son (Felix) and Agatha grew up wealthy and lived in Paris.

+Their happiness ended because of Safie's father (a Turkish merchant), who was imprisoned by the French government.
+Felix saw the trial, was outraged by the injustice and dedicated himself to rescuing him.
+When visiting the merchant in prison, Safie expressed gratitude to Felix, who was moved by her beauty.
+Her father promised they could marry if Felix saved him.

+Felix succeeded and guided them from Paris through France and Italy.
+Safie and Felix grew close, but her father intended to take her back to Turkey.
+When Felix was exiled, Safie left Italy alone with money and jewels.
+Her helper died on the way, but she finally reached safety near the cottage.

+---

+Around August, the creature finds some books in the woods: *Paradise Lost*, *Plutarch's Lives*, and *The Sorrows of Werter*.
+From *Paradise Lost*, he learns about religion and spirituality, but takes it as "true history" rather than fiction.
+From *Plutarch's Lives*, he learns about society and the importance of perspective and education.
+From *The Sorrows of Werter*, he learns about domestic life, death and darker emotions.

+He also finds Frankenstein's journal describing his creation.
+Reading it fills him with horror and despair as he sees himself as a monstrous, abandoned being, unlike any human.

+The family grows happier, especially with Safie's arrival.
+The creature's knowledge increases, but so does his awareness of his appearance.
+In the winter, he plans to reveal himself when the blind old man is alone, hoping his blindness will allow him to judge the creature by words rather than appearance.

+The creature nervously approaches the cottage and asks for shelter.
+De Lacey speaks kindly and offers help.
+The creature tells him of his loneliness, hoping to gain the family's trust.
+But then, Felix, Agatha and Safie return and are horrified: Agatha faints, Safie runs away and Felix attacks him.
+The creature escapes to his hut, heartbroken and rejected.
+He thinks they might still accept him if he approaches more carefully, but when he returns, the cottage is deserted.
+Out of revenge, he sets it on fire.

+The creature curses his creator for giving him life and declares eternal hate toward humanity and Frankenstein.
+He travels towards Frankenstein's home in Geneva, suffering from hunger, cold and loneliness.
+At one point, he saves a drowning girl, but instead of gratitude, a man shoots him.

+Near Geneva, the creature meets a small boy.
+He hopes the boy won't fear him, but the boy screams, calls him a monster and reveals his father is Frankenstein.
+The creature kills the boy, finds a picture of a woman on him and plants it on another woman to frame her for the murder.

+At the end, the creature tells Frankenstein he will not stop his violence unless Frankenstein creates a female companion for him.

+### Themes

+- **Supernatural**
+  Creating life from dead matter defies the natural order and represents the Gothic fascination with what lies beyond human understanding.
+- **Emotions**
+  The story emphasizes emotions over rationality.
+The creature shows that emotions are fundamental to existence.
+- **Knowledge**
+  The creature discovers that knowledge only brings pain.
+- **Revenge**
+  Rejection drives the creature to revenge.
+- **Criticism of society**
+  Society judges by appearance rather than character.
+Despite his intelligence and goodness, the creature is rejected purely because of his looks.
+The creature also questions human society itself: why people are cruel, why they murder, why there is inequality in wealth and status, and why property and money are so important.
+- **Abandonment**
+  The creature's existence is defined by abandonment: by his creator, the cottagers and society.